GineTik/Telegramper-TelegramFramework/README.md

 Validation attributes don't executing Executor method if input data not correct.
 If validation is failed, runing next middleware.
 There can be more than one ValidationAttributes per handler.

 ### Write your own attribute
-Inherit TargetAttribute or ValidateInputDataAttribute and implements method.
+Inherit the TargetAttribute or ValidateInputDataAttribute attribute and implement the method.
 > !!!
 For TargetAttribute, you can add ```[TargetUpdateType(UpdateType.CallbackQuery)]```, then the routing will be faster.

 For example
 ```cs
 [TargetUpdateType(UpdateType.CallbackQuery)] // if you don't add this attribute, the default is UpdateType.Unknown